 Red Hat Software Collections Product Life Cycle

 Red Hat Software Collections (RHSCL) is intended to give Red Hat Enterprise Linux customers the latest stable versions of dynamic languages and open source databases for users to create modern applications that can be confidently deployed into production.
-This fast-moving product will update frequently and will have a much shorter product life cycle and support term than Red Hat Enterprise Linux.
+These fast-moving collections are expected to be updated frequently and will have a shorter life cycle and support term than Red Hat Enterprise Linux.

 Software Collections is available for all active supported Red Hat Enterprise Linux versions.